coolguy1771/home-ops/README.md

 Over WAN, I have port forwarded ports `80` and `443` to the load balancer IP of my ingress controller that's running in my Kubernetes cluster.

 [Cloudflare](https://www.cloudflare.com/) works as a proxy to hide my homes WAN IP and also as a firewall.
 When not on my home network, all the traffic coming into my ingress controller on port `80` and `443` comes from Cloudflare.
-In `Opnsense` I block all IPs not originating from the [Cloudflares list of IP ranges](https://www.cloudflare.com/ips/).
+In `Vyos` I block all IPs not originating from the [Cloudflares list of IP ranges](https://www.cloudflare.com/ips/).

 ### Internal DNS

-[CoreDNS](https://github.com/coredns/coredns) is deployed on my `Opnsense` router and listening on `:53`.
+[CoreDNS](https://github.com/coredns/coredns) is deployed on my `Vyos` router and listening on `:53`.
 All DNS queries for _**my**_ domains are forwarded to [k8s_gateway](https://github.com/ori-edge/k8s_gateway) that is running in my cluster.
 With this setup `k8s_gateway` has direct access to my clusters ingresses and services and serves DNS for them in my internal network.
-One additional thing is that I have `dnsmasq` running on `Opnsense` on port `5353` to only have it provide a host file for `CoreDNS`, this way I can have DNS for devices on my network.

 ### Ad Blocking